figmatools/figma2css-app/README.md

 go to localhost:5000

 # TODO

-improve css transformation
-create electron desktop app for mac, linux and windows change the name of the selected element in figma to a class e.g: Button to .button increase the size of the inputs better error handling authentication with oauth2
+- [ ] Create electron desktop app for mac, linux and windows
+- [ ] Change the name of the selected element in figma to a class e.g: Button to .button
+- [ ] Increase the size of the inputs
+- [ ] Better error handling
+- [ ] Authentication with oauth2